This post may contain affiliate links. Please read my disclosure policy.

 - 28 ounces diced tomatoes we like the petite diced

 - 1 tablespoon Worcestershire sauce

-- dash chili sauce such as Tabasco or Cholula sauce
+- 1 dash chili sauce such as Tabasco or Cholula sauce

 - 2 teaspoons cornstarch

-- pinch salt
+- ⅛ teaspoon salt

-- 2 cups cooked rice
+- 4 cups white rice cooked

 - In large saucepan, heat oil over medium heat.
 Add onion, celery and garlic and saute until softened, about 5 minutes.